How to Sell Your Parents’ House When They Can’t (For Any Reason)

 If your parents are still able to make decisions, it’s much easier to get this power of attorney executed — so have that conversation with them as early as possible.

 If your parents aren’t capable of providing a power of attorney, you’ll have to apply for guardianship.
-The process involves filing a petition of the court stating that your aging relative lacks the mental capacity to make decisions and that you’re the best person to serve as guardian.
+The process involves filing a petition to the court stating that your aging relative lacks the mental capacity to make decisions and that you’re the best person to serve as guardian.
 The laws regarding guardianship vary from state to state, and you should consult with a family attorney about whether legal representation is necessary.

 After they’re gone…